ScalableTransformer/Scaleformer/README.md

 # Scaleformer

-A scalable transformer with linear complexity
+A scalable transformer with linear complexity.